-At December 31, 2023, we employed approximately 815 full time equivalent persons.
-None of our employees are represented by any unions or similar groups, and we have not experienced any type of strike or labor dispute.
-We consider the relationship with our employees to be good, which we believe to be reflected in the average tenure of our employees exceeding eight years, with the tenure of 35% of our employees exceeding ten years.
+At December 31, 2024, we employed approximately 778 full time equivalent persons.
+None of our employees are represented by any unions or similar groups.
+We consider the relationship with our employees to be good, which we believe to be reflected in the average tenure of our employees exceeding eight years, with the tenure of 33% of our employees exceeding ten years.
+As of December 31, 2024, women and ethnic minorities represented approximately 69% and 40% of our workforce, respectively.

-During 2023, Southside was awarded "Best Banks to Work For" by American Banker and obtained the number one spot among all Texas Banks.
-The award identifies banks that excel at creating positive and supportive workplaces for employees.
+During 2024, Southside was awarded "Best Banks to Work For" by American Banker for the third consecutive year and "Best Companies to Work For in Fort Worth" for the second consecutive year.
+These awards identify organizations that excel at creating positive and supportive workplaces for employees.
 We continuously work toward an outstanding workplace with competitive benefits for employees through our initiatives outlined below.